PA Marijuana Pardon Project

 Miss the deadline?
 You can still apply for an expedited pardon.

 If somebody has taken drugs and becomes unresponsive, call 911 immediately.
 These resources are intended for preventive measures only.

 ‘Nobody should be turned down for a job, housing, or volunteering at your child’s school because of some old, nonviolent weed charge — especially given that most of us don’t even think this should be illegal.’

 I Applied.
 Now What?

 The Board of Pardons will contact you if follow-up is needed on your application.

-October 13: Merit review sessions will be held.
-During these sessions, the Board of Pardons will decide if you get a public hearing.
+October 13: Merit review sessions are held.
+During these sessions, the Board of Pardons decides who gets a public hearing.

 Recommendations then head to the governor for a pardon.
 The governor is not mandated to act in a specific amount of time after receiving the recommendations.

 If the governor grants your pardon, you will receive official documentation in the mail, including a:

 - Letter signed by the secretary of the Board of Pardons